 Left nostril piercings: a right bend will curve toward the back of the nose, and a left bend will curve toward the tip of your nose.

-If you don't mind going to a piercing shop, you will find that a fishtail (straight post, no bend) gives you the most flexibility.
-You can pay to have it custom bent to fit your nose perfectly.
+If you're comfortable going to a piercing shop, you may find that a fish tail (straight post, no bend) gives you more flexibility.
+You can pay to have a piercer custom bend the stud to fit your nose perfectly in either a screw or an L-bend.
 I highly recommend this route for jewelry that you plan to keep for a long time and wear often.